AyoubTMT/ShopApp_challange/README.md

     php artisan key:generate

+Create a symbolic link from public/storage to  storage/app/public

+    php artisan storage:link

 Run the database migrations (**Create a database in your server and set the database connection in .env before migrating**)

     php artisan migrate